Brian Dee: Career

 Renowned as a fine accompanist to singers, Dee has recorded or appeared alongside Bing Crosby, Fred Astaire, Johnny Mercer, Elton John (Dee played organ and/or harmonium on four of John's early albums), Peggy Lee, Frankie Laine, Joe Williams, Jimmy Witherspoon, Mark Murphy, Cleo Laine and Annie Ross.

 He was also musical director to Lita Roza, Cilla Black, Rosemary Squires, and Elaine Delmar.

+Work with Irving Martin

+Dee worked with Irving Martin on the theme for Return of the Saint.
+The title sequence was created for the show's beginning, and the prominent saxophone and synthesizer parts worked in with the animation parts.

+In 1978, the Good Times album that Dee did with Irving Martin was released on Bruton Music BRG 4.